Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 “AI is a branch of computer science dealing with the simulation of intelligent behaviour in computers or the capability of a machine to imitate intelligent human behaviour”.

-Regarding Machine Learning (ML) we will borrow the definition from Expert System
+Machine Learning (ML) definition we will borrow from Expert System

 “Machine Learning is an application of Artificial Intelligence that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed”.